balajisomasale/Chatbot-using-Python/07 Intro to NLP and Rule-Based Chatbots/04 Language Models.md

 # importing part-of-speech function for lemmatization
 from part_of_speech import get_part_of_speech

-# Change text to another string:
+# Change text to another string: => text = "Such an excellent bag of words and an excellent word 'bags'."
 text = looking_glass_text

 cleaned = re.sub('\W+', ' ', text).lower()